luke-gru/blog/README.md

 ## Deployment

 Deployment uses kamal.
-Needs docker engine to be installed locally.
+Needs docker engine to be installed locally and certain environment variables to be set.